lucasfepe/nextExperiment/README.md

 In Progress

-- responsive for mobile
+- change scroll direction to sideways

 TO DO

 - refactor Flipcard, Showcase, Projects make more concise
 - enhance hamburger menu show with slide animation
-- fix card animation setting place
 - images
-- change scroll direction to sideways
 - color in image